 The Kensington Colleges comprise Basser College, Goldstein College and Philip Baxter College.
-They house 450 men and women students, as well as staff members.
+They house 450 men and women students, as well as tutorial and administrative staff members.
 Fees are payable on a session basis.
 Apply in writing to the Master, Mr K. W. Bromham, PO Box 24, Kensington, NSW 2033.